Bachelor of Physiotherapy (Honours) course structure

 Theme 5: Research

 Theme 5 focuses on the knowledge and skills that are required to locate, interpret and critically evaluate research that investigates issues relevant to physiotherapy practice.
-Give a summary of up to half a page; this should be descriptive and not simply a list of the topics to be taught.
-Indicate how the subject/unit will address the University's commitment to flexible learning.

 Years 1 and 2

 During the early years of the course, education in the biomedical and behavioural sciences (anatomy, biomechanics, kinesiology, pathology, pharmacology, physiology, psychology, radiology, sociology), foundations of physiotherapy practice and research is provided on campus in the context of a Patient Centred approach to learning.
 Students will also participate in various interdisciplinary projects and have a chance to observe clinical practice in Year 2.